woodger/pwd-fs/readme.md

 This module expands the [Node.js®](https://nodejs.org) module with the capabilities of declaring the `pwd` (present working directory) and `recursive` execution.
 By default all file system operations have asynchronous forms.
 API provides an alternative set of asynchronous file system methods that return `Promise` objects.

+To improve reliability and maintainability the code is migrated to [TypeScript](https://www.typescriptlang.org).

 ## Getting Started

 ### Installation